thejasgs/CFXGB/README.md

 -i --ignore : Ignore the first column.
 (For some cases).

 -r --randomsamp : Balance the dataset using random under sampling.
 (Use for imbalanced datasets).

+-v --parentvaluecols [ BETA ]: Addition of columns based on values of parent nodes in decision tree.
+Default = False

+-c --cores [ BETA ]: Number of cores to be used during addition of columns (When -v is True).
+Default = -1 (All cores)

 ### How to run code for different dataset and model parameters